sampathkethineedi/bert-topic-sentiment/approach/README.md

-I have approached this as a multi-label classification problem and used transformer based approach to fine tune a pre-trained BERT model.
+I have considered this as a multi-label classification problem and used transformer based approach to fine tune a pre-trained BERT model.

 ### Primary reasons for this
 - Relatively small Dataset